 Our unique implementation XWITM driven by proprietary cost functions enables Full Waveform Inversion (FWI) to automate the velocity model build directly from raw seismic data.

-This technology is required in the most complex deep-water hydrocarbon plays where conventional seismic imaging proves inadequate and tens of billions of dollars have been lost drilling dry holes.
+This capability is required in the most complex deep-water hydrocarbon plays where conventional seismic imaging proves inadequate and tens of billions of dollars have been wasted drilling dry holes.

 The Brain Behind the Earth's Audio

-We are a high-growth venture spinout from a world-leading research group at Imperial College London, known for developing revolutionary Full Waveform Inversion (FWI) technology for shaping the future of the energy industry.
+We are a fast-growth deep tech venture spinout from a world-leading research group at Imperial College London, known for developing revolutionary Full Waveform Inversion (FWI) technology for shaping the future of the energy industry.

 S-Cube is taking this powerful technique, which can automatically reveal new understanding of the subsurface, to the next level through developments collectively known as XWITM and a cloud-native architecture for running them.